 - Laughing so much it hurt

 - Making lots of personal progress

-After some exchange of gifts and some tears of celebration, they agreed a renewed focus for the local drop in café.
+After some exchange of gifts and some tears of celebration, they agreed a renewed focus for the local drop in cafe.
 A place to look back and recall all the good things, both big and small, that make them happy and bring a smile to their face.

-- What do you do to bring a smile to your face?
+- Bring a smile to your face

 Stepping out of your comfort zone is a personal choice, as well as a personal journey.
-Sign up today and get my free guide to being a more effective leader by taking care of yourself.